 \$7.66 billion Funding for state, local and territorial public In the American Rescue Plan - Sec.
-2501 Largely state and Keep tabs

-for public health departments to establish, expand and local public health on your

-health sustain their public health workforce.
-Funding for costs, including wages and departments; state and

-workforce benefits, related to the recruiting, hiring, nonprofit private local public

-expansion \$100 million for Medical Reserve Corps. and training of individuals to serve as or public health

-case investigators, contact tracers, social organization with depart-ment

-support specialists, community health public health

-workers, public health nurses, disease expertise

-intervention specialists, epidemiologists,

-program managers, laboratory personnel,

-informaticians, communication and

-policy experts who are employed by the

-State, territorial, or local public health

-department involved; or (ii) a nonprofit

-private or public organization with

-demonstrated expertise in implementing

-public health programs and established

-relationships with such State, territorial,

-or local public health departments,

-particularly in medically underserved

-areas.

-\$47.8 billion For testing to contain the virus and mitigate its In the American Rescue Plan - Sec.
-2401 Largely state and Keep tabs

-for testing effects, hire staff for contact tracing, provide PPE local public health on your

-and tracing for frontline health workers, and take other steps HHS to use funds in part to provide departments; state and

-activities to combat the virus, such as enabling isolation grants to state, local public health academic and local public

-and quarantine.
-Also provides \$1.73 billion for departments for activities to detect, research labs or health

-enhanced genomic sequencing diagnose, trace, and monitor infections other labs that depart-ment

-and related strategies and activities to could be used for

-mitigate the spread of COVID-19; to testing;

-establish and expand testing and contact community-based

-tracing capabilities, including through organizations;

-investments in laboratory capacity, such mobile health units

-as academic and research laboratories, or

-other laboratories that could be used for

-processing of COVID-19 testing;

-community-based testing sites and

-community-based organizations; or
+2501 Largely state and Keep tabs for public health departments to establish, expand and local public health on your health sustain their public health workforce.
+Funding for costs, including wages and departments; state and workforce benefits, related to the recruiting, hiring, nonprofit private local public expansion \$100 million for Medical Reserve Corps. and training of individuals to serve as or public health case investigators, contact tracers, social organization with department support specialists, community health public health workers, public health nurses, disease expertise intervention specialists, epidemiologists, program managers, laboratory personnel, informaticians, communication and policy experts who are employed by the State, territorial, or local public health department involved; or (ii) a nonprofit private or public organization with demonstrated expertise in implementing public health programs and established relationships with such State, territorial, or local public health departments, particularly in medically underserved areas. \$47.8 billion For testing to contain the virus and mitigate its In the American Rescue Plan - Sec.
+2401 Largely state and Keep tabs for testing effects, hire staff for contact tracing, provide PPE local public health on your and tracing for frontline health workers, and take other steps HHS to use funds in part to provide departments; state and activities to combat the virus, such as enabling isolation grants to state, local public health academic and local public and quarantine. departments for activities to detect, research labs or health On 4/16, the administration announced \$1.7 diagnose, trace, and monitor infections other labs that department billion to be used to fight COVID-19 variants: and related strategies and activities to could be used for \$1 billion to expand genome sequencing; mitigate the spread of COVID-19; to testing; \$400 million to support innovation establish and expand testing and contact community-based initiatives including the launch of new tracing capabilities, including through organizations; innovative Centers of Excellence in investments in laboratory capacity, such mobile health units Genomic Epidemiology; as academic and research laboratories, or • \$300 million for National Bioinformatics other laboratories that could be used for Infrastructure processing of COVID-19 testing; community-based testing sites and community-based organizations; or